-Changes for the 2013/14 Accounts
+Changes for the 2014/15 Accounts

-The Local Government Finance Act 2012 (the 2012 Act) was given Royal Assent on 1 November 2012.
-This instigated new regulations on Business Rates retention as part of a Business Rates reform package brought about by the Government.
-Under the new Business Rates retention scheme in England local authorities retain 50 per cent of the non-domestic rates they collect locally.
+The Business Rate Retention Scheme, instigated by the Local Government Finance Act 2012 (the 2012 Act) is now in its second year.
+Under the new Business Rates retention scheme in England, authorities retain 50 per cent of the non-domestic rates they collect locally.
 Billing authorities (such as Harlow Council) pay over the "central share" to central government and the relevant proportionate share to their major precepting bodies.
 A system of "top-ups" and "tariffs" have been established which are calculated by comparing an individual authority's Business Rates baseline to its baseline funding level.
 There are also protections built into the scheme by means of the safety net and levy and transitional protection payments.
 These protections are intended to part-cushion the effect of significant deficits in Business Rates collection.
-Harlow Council has needed to utilise the safety net protection in 2013/14 as a result of large changes in Business Rates collectable in the district.
-The safety net reduces the detrimental impact of the income reductions on its General Fund.
+Harlow Council has needed to utilise the safety net protection in 2014/15 - the fund shows a surplus in year, as a result of recouping part of the previous year's deficit from preceptors, but the fund carries forward a cumulative deficit.

-Results for 2013/14
+Results for 2014/15